 Portfolios can also be a great way to show parents what the children have learned throughout their preschool year.
 If that’s the direction you’re going, I’d suggest combining pictures from the classroom, writing samples, art samples, and the children’s preschool assessment information.
 You might also include examples of anecdotal records from throughout the year.

 For a different take on things, be sure to check out Teaching 2 and 3 Year Old’s memory books!

 What are some ways you track progress over the year?
 Do you compile any kind of portfolio for your students or children?
 I’d love to hear any ideas you have!

 Free Printable End of the Year Poem

 The poems are available to members of Fun-A-Day’s email community.
-If you’re already a member, click on the button below and enter your information.
-An email will be sent to you with the poems!
+If you’re already a member, enter your email in the form below to have the printable sent to your inbox.

 If you’re not a member, no worries.
-You can click on the button below and enter your information to join us.
+You can enter your information in the form below to join us.
 You’ll get an email with the poems as a welcome gift.

 Preschool Teacher Resources

 If you’re looking to save some time planning for preschool, be sure to pop over to Preschool Teacher 101.
 You’ll find a bevy of done-for-you resources like preschool lesson plans, math and STEM activities, and literacy packs.